-You will be asked to wear a gown during the exam.
+You will wear a gown during the exam.

 What does the equipment look like?

-Breast specific gamma imaging (BSGI) uses high resolution gamma cameras that are placed next to the breast while in compression, similar to a mammogram.
-BSGI machines look something like a mammography machine.
+Scintimammography uses high resolution gamma cameras that are placed next to the breast while in compression, similar to a mammogram.
+The machines used look similar to a mammography machine.

-Most nuclear medicine procedures are performed using a gamma camera, a specialized camera encased in metal that is capable of detecting radiation and taking pictures from different angles.
-BSGI is performed with a very specific kind of gamma camera which is much smaller than the usual camera, making it very easy to position the breasts while taking very detailed pictures.
+Most nuclear medicine exams use a gamma camera to detect radiation and take pictures from different angles.
+Scintimammography uses a specific kind of gamma camera that is much smaller than the usual camera.
+This makes it very easy to position the breasts while taking very detailed pictures.

 How does the procedure work?

 Ordinary x-ray exams create an image by passing x-rays through the body.
 Nuclear medicine exams use a radioactive material called a radiopharmaceutical or radiotracer.
 This material is injected into the bloodstream, swallowed or inhaled as a gas.
 The material accumulates in the area of your body under examination, where it gives off a small amount of energy in the form of gamma rays.
 Special cameras detect this energy and, with the help of a computer, create pictures that offer details on the structure and function of organs and tissues.